-From the Holiday Demitasse Dessert to the Peppermint Stick Ice Cream with Crushed Candy Cane Waffle Cone to the ridiculously awesome Plaza Inn Yule Log, Disneyland Resort has amazing Christmas snacks and desserts.
-The Yule Log is, frankly, a national treasure, and there are actually two variations of it available: one for November (above) and one for December (below).
+From the Peppermint Stick Ice Cream with Crushed Candy Cane Waffle Cone to the ridiculously awesome Plaza Inn Yule Log, Disneyland Resort has amazing Christmas snacks and desserts.
+The Yule Log is, frankly, a national treasure, and there are actually two variations of it available: one for November and one for December.
 Do not miss this gem of a snack.

 As was the case with Halloween foods at Disneyland, you should also expect special seasonal menus consisting of new entrees offered for a limited time.
 These new entrees won’t necessarily be tied to Christmas, they’ll just only be offered during the Christmas season.

 I’d be remiss if I didn’t mention the Disneyland handmade candy canes that are made on various days throughout the holiday season.
 I’m not a huge candy cane fan, so I have no desire to wait in a long line 45 minutes before the park opens to get a ticket for a candy cane that cost $13+, but your mileage may vary.
 Our take is that these candy canes are probably more about hype and tradition than they are about taste.
 Is any candy cane really that good?

 That’s it for our highlights of Disneyland Resort during the holidays.
 As Disney says, the Happiest Place on Earth, “Just Got Merrier” for the holiday season, and we totally agree.
 Christmas is the best time to visit Disneyland.
 If you’re taking your first Christmas visit to Disneyland, we hope you agree!

 Do you enjoy Christmas Time at Disneyland?
 What do you like most about it?
 Any favorite holiday treats, attraction overlays, or other aspects of the season you enjoy the most?
 Do you have any questions we can answer about experiencing Christmas at Disneyland Resort?
 Hearing from you is half the fun, so if you have additional Christmas tips for Disneyland or any questions, please share them in the comments!